aavotins/HiQBioDiv_EGVs/book/01-TerminologyAcronyms.Rmd

 - **ecogeographical variables** (EGVs) - this is the final product of the workflow describing environment for statistical analysis (e.g. *species distribution modelling*).
-They are suitable also for publishing due to standadisation of the values.
-In other words, these are standardised landscape ecological variables in the for of high-resolution raster layers (we use 1 ha cells).
+They are suitable also for publishing due to standardisation of the values.
+In other words, these are standardised landscape ecological variables in the form of high-resolution raster layers (we use 1 ha cells).
 Each layer contains values representing the environment within the cell footprint or a summary of focal neighbours.
 In our case, each layer is of quantitative data describing a natural quantity (e.g. timber volume, mean annual temperature), or quantified information of categories (e.g. the fraction of class's area in an analysis cell or some neighbourhood, the number of pixels creating an edge of a certain class or between two classes in the analysis cell or some neighbourhood).
-The values of each layer are standardised - from every cells value layers mean is subtracted and then every cells value is divided by layers root mean square error.
+The values of each layer are standardised: for each cell, the layer mean is subtracted and the result is divided by the root mean square error.
 Therefore, the values are more suitable for modelling, and the layers can be made publicly available as they do not directly provide exact sensitive information.